w-lfpup/coyote-js/components.md

 ### Injections

-`Injections` create nested templates and attribute assignments.
+`Injections` nest templates and add attributes to elements.

 There are only two valid _injections_ in a `tmpl` component: